Three Lakes, Florida

 Three Lakes is a census-designated place (CDP) and planned community in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 16,540 at the 2020 census, up from 15,047 in 2010.

 Geography

-Three Lakes is located 16 mi southwest of downtown Miami at (25.635372, -80.399031).
+Three Lakes is located 16 mi southwest of downtown Miami.
 It is bordered to the north by The Crossings, to the northeast by Kendall, to the east by Richmond Heights, to the south by Zoo Miami, and to the west by Country Walk.
 The Hammocks touches the northwest corner of Three Lakes, and Palmetto Estates touches the southeast corner.

 According to the United States Census Bureau, the Three Lakes CDP has a total area of 3.9 sqmi, of which 3.2 sqmi are land and 0.7 sqmi, or 17.17%, are water.

 Neighborhoods

 The three main neighborhoods in the Three Lakes CDP are Deerwood, Bonita Lakes, and Three Lakes (its namesake).